Motorola BPR40D

 Advanced Noise Suppression

-Enhanced audio clarity that stayed intelligible at the edge of coverage.
+Enhanced audio clarity that stays intelligible at the edge of coverage.

 Programmable Buttons